proback/USCOTS25_Poisson_breakout/README.md

 # USCOTS25_Poisson_breakout
 Materials for USCOTS25 Breakout Session B3H: Integrating Poisson regression into the undergraduate curriculum

 beamer.pdf: slides used at the conference.
-(Includes links and more info about the contents of this folder!)
+(Includes links and more info about the contents of this repo!)

 beamer.qmd: Quarto file used to create slides.